syncfusion-content/windowsforms-docs/WindowsForms/Tabbed-Form/Draganddroptabs.md

 ---
 layout: post
-title: Drag and drop tabs in WinForms TabbedForm | Syncfusion
+title: Drag and drop tabs in Tabbed Form for  Windows Form | Syncfusion
-description: Learn about the drag-and-drop support of Syncfusion winform TabbedForm control, which is used to rearrange the tabs by dragging the tabs.
+description: Learn about the drag-and-drop support of Syncfusion winform TabbedForm control, which is used to rearrange the tabs by dragging the tabs and more details.
 platform: WindowsForms
 control: SfTabbedForm
 documentation: ug